jarodms/angular6-service-lib/README.md

 Reference: https://blog.angularindepth.com/creating-a-library-in-angular-6-87799552e7e5

-`npm run package` will build and package the ng6-lib to a TGZ, placing the final output to the lib folder (not sure where to put this yet)
+`npm run package` will build and package the ng6-lib to a TGZ, placing the final output to the __../dist__ folder (not sure where to put this yet)

+Within the Angular project you are using this in, run:

+`npm uninstall ng6-lib`

+`npm install ../dist/ng6-lib-0.0.1.tgz`

 # Ng6LibApp